sadoprotocol/ordinal-api/README.md

 ## Usage

+### CLI browser API

+At the moment, until systemD or daemon is utilised.
+Run this as a background task using `screen` or `tmux`.\
-Because this is a temporary wrapper to the ord cli, this application should not be available to public.\
+Because this is a temporary wrapper to the `ord` cli command, this application should not be available to public.\
 If it's behind a firewall, simplest option is to access using `SSH` local forwarding:

 ```sh